jwplayer/applicaster-docs/live.md

     - Only `LIVE_PUBLISHED` content will have the following query params:
       ```?exclude_media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:INSTANT_VOD%2CVCH.EventState:VOD_PUBLIC&exclude_media_filtering_mode=any&exclude_tags=&page_limit=100&tags=Live```

-#### Grouping Together Events
+# Grouping together live streams
 - Create a Manual Playlist in the JW Dashboard that will house the content in the series.
 Place the videos from the event series within this playlist.
 - Create a Dynamic Playlist, set Filter by Tag to include `future_live`
-- Create a dummy asset for the event to group the individual shows for an event together.
+- Create a dummy media item for the event to group the individual shows for an event together.
 This dummy asset has no content, it will contain a thumbnail, metadata, and a reference to the playlist to display.
   -  To create the dummy asset upload a placeholder video into the JW Dashboard.
-A 1 second video is suggested as the video will not be played.
+This can be simpl For DRM properties, you need a short (e.g. 1 second) video.
   -  The title, thumbnail, and description set on this video will represent the event.
   -  Add in custom parameters to the placeholder video.
   -  These custom parameters will contain the playlist id hosting the individual shows.